 The UCLA International Institute educates students, supports scholarship on the world at UCLA and serves as a campus and community resource.

 With a history dating back to 1958, the Institute is the central hub for global and area studies on campus.
 Its more than 25 centers and programs support innovative multidisciplinary research on specific world regions and pressing global issues.
-And its rigorous academic degree programs promote the study of globalization, international development, global health, international migration and diverse regions of the world.
+Its rigorous academic programs offer degrees in global studies, international development, global health, international migration and diverse regions and countries of the world.

 Academic Programs: Global and Area Studies.
-The Institute’s wide variety of interdisciplinary academic programs offer six undergraduate majors, ten undergraduate minors and three graduate programs.
+The International Institute’s wide variety of interdisciplinary academic programs offer six undergraduate majors, ten undergraduate minors and three master’s degree programs.
 Together, they enroll nearly 1,000 students each year.
-UCLA International Institute alumni — some of whom go on to pursue advanced research and professional degrees — work in the education, government, nonprofit and business sectors of countries all over the world.
+UCLA International Institute alumni — some of whom go on to pursue advanced research and professional degrees — work in the education, government, cultural, nonprofit and business sectors of countries all over the world.

-The internationally renowned faculty who serve as directors of the Institute's centers — and as chairs and professors of its academic programs — hold appointments throughout UCLA’s College of Letters and Science and professional schools.
-These faculty frequently enrich the Institute’s global and regional course offerings by leading travel study and education abroad programs.
+The internationally renowned faculty who serve as directors of the Institute's centers — and as chairs and teaching faculty in its academic programs — hold appointments throughout UCLA’s College of Letters and Science and professional schools.
+Many faculty further enrich the Institute’s global and regional course offerings by leading travel study and education abroad programs.

-To sustain the expertise that makes UCLA a leader in scholarship on the world, the International Institute actively recruits and helps fund faculty who specialize in international studies and supports advanced language classes and courses on specific world regions and topics.
-In addition, each of its individual centers creates networks of research scholars across the campus, the nation and the world.
+To sustain the expertise that makes UCLA a leader in scholarship on the world, the International Institute actively recruits and helps fund faculty who specialize in international studies.
+The Institute also supports advanced language classes and courses on specific world regions and topics.
+In addition, each of its individual centers creates networks of research scholars across the campus, the nation and the globe.

-Research on the world.
-Both the UCLA International Institute and its centers support cutting-edge research via graduate student fellowships; language study scholarships; faculty grants; and funding for conferences, publications and collaborative research projects.
-Across campus, the Institute is uniquely positioned to bring together departments and centers to foster collaborative research and debate on issues such as climate change, public health threats, international conflicts and migration.
+Research on the World.
+Both the UCLA International Institute and its centers support cutting-edge research via graduate student fellowships; language study scholarships; faculty grants; and funding for conferences, publications and multidisciplinary research projects.
+On campus, the Institute is uniquely positioned to bring together varied departments and centers to foster collaborative research and debate on issues such as climate change, public health threats, international conflicts and migration.

-Initiatives spearheaded by the UCLA International Institute have included conferences on a wide variety of global topics such as the refugee crisis, water conservation and management in Australia and Los Angeles, the future of the Asia Pacific region, and why medical interventions that target indigenous populations in Central America fail to reach them.
+Initiatives spearheaded by the UCLA International Institute have included conferences on a wide variety of global topics such as the refugee crisis, water conservation and management in in different regions of the world, the future of the Asia Pacific region, and the challenge of medical interventions among indigenous populations in Central America.

-Campus and community resource.
-Part of a leading public university in the global city of Los Angeles, the UCLA International Institute also serves as a first‐class resource for the city and its residents.
-The breadth and depth of its research interests make the International Institute a valuable partner for its home city.
+Campus and Community Resource.
+Part of a leading public university in the global city of Los Angeles, the UCLA International Institute is also a first‐class resource for the city and its residents.
+The breadth and depth of its research interests make the International Institute a valuable partner to its home city.
 The multiethnic population and economic interests of Los Angeles connect it closely to the countries of the Pacific Rim and Latin America, as well as those of the Middle East, Africa and Europe.
 The Institute reaches this greater LA community and the campus through some 500 annual public lectures, symposia, conferences and cultural events — most of which are free of charge.

-Recent events sponsored by the Institute’s individual centers have included conferences on the history of the Qing dynasty in China and on the global refugee crisis; an ongoing contemporary Brazilian film series; talks on human rights in Iran, the structure of the job market in Japan, academic freedom in Turkey, Rastafarian emigration to Africa, Chinese-U.S. relations in the age of Trump, and Islam in Europe; a conversation with renowned Ghanaian writer Ngugi wa Thiong’o; language institutes for high-school students; and professional development workshops on Latin America for K–12 teachers.
+Recent events sponsored by the Institute’s individual centers have included conferences on the global refugee crisis and the 50th anniversary of the Six-Day War in Israel; an ongoing contemporary Brazilian film series; talks on human rights in Iran, the structure of the job market in Japan, academic freedom in Turkey, Chinese-U.S. relations in the age of Trump, and Islam in Europe; a conversation with renowned Ghanaian writer Ngugi wa Thiong’o; language institutes for high-school students; and professional development workshops on Latin America for K–12 teachers.

 - More than 700 affiliated faculty spanning all disciplines